pnwairfire/coding-challenge/README.md

-# USFS AirFire coding-challenge
+# USFS AirFire Coding Challenge

-This directory contains a Svelte app that can be used as a starting point for the USFS AirFire _Coding Challenge_.
+This directory contains a Svelte app that can be used as a starting point for the USFS AirFire Coding Challenge.
 For more information about Svelte, see https://svelte.dev.

 The challenges listed here and in `scripts/README.md` are suggested starting